Blue Beetle (film): Casting

-Xolo Maridueña was Soto's first choice to portray Reyes, with Soto explaining that he "couldn't stop seeing [Maridueña] as the character" since he was hired to direct the film, enjoying his performance as Miguel Diaz in the Netflix series Cobra Kai.
+Xolo Maridueña was Soto's first choice to portray Reyes, with Soto explaining that he "couldn't stop seeing [Maridueña] as the character" since he was hired to direct the film, enjoying his performance as Miguel Diaz in the Karate Kid television series Cobra Kai (2018–2025).
 He also noted that his experience with martial arts while filming Cobra Kai would help with his role as Blue Beetle.
 Soto and Warner Bros. offered the role to Maridueña on August 1, 2021, he was publicly revealed to be in talks for the film the next day, and his casting was officially confirmed later that day at the premiere for the DCEU film The Suicide Squad (2021).
 When learning of the role, Maridueña was most excited that Reyes is a Latino character and he could bring Latino representation to a superhero project.

-In early March 2022, Bruna Marquezine was cast as Reyes's love interest, Jenny Kord, with Belissa Escobedo playing Reyes's sister Milagros, and Harvey Guillén cast as Dr. Delacruz.
+In early March 2022, Bruna Marquezine was cast as Reyes's love interest, Jenny Kord, with Belissa Escobedo playing Reyes's sister Milagro, and Harvey Guillén cast as Dr. Delacruz.
 Later that month, the rest of Reyes's family was cast: George Lopez as uncle Rudy, Adriana Barraza as Nana, Elpidia Carrillo as Rocio, and Damián Alcázar as Alberto.
 Soto said he wanted to create an authentic Mexican family with real accents and experiences, and also wanted the elder members of the family to be portrayed by "beloved" Mexican actors from Latin American cinema who had also crossed over to United States cinema and paved the way for members of the younger generation, such as Maridueña and Escobedo.
 By the end of the same month, Sharon Stone was in talks to play the villain Victoria Kord, an original creation for the film which was believed to be the wife of Ted Kord, the second Blue Beetle in the comics.
-Raoul Trujillo also joined the cast then as Carapax the Indestructible Man.
+Raoul Trujillo also joined the cast as Carapax.
 In mid-April 2022, Susan Sarandon was cast as Victoria Kord after negotiations with Stone ended.
 In June 2023, Becky G announced that she would be providing the voice of Khaji-Da for the film.